| java.lang.Object | |

 of a pattern is defined by each subclass.
 Even though many subclasses use

-patterns, the notion of a pattern is not inherent to Format
+patterns, the notion of a pattern is not inherent to Format classes

 in general, and is not part of the explicit base class protocol.